aoliveiramagalhaes/blog/link-js-to-html.md

-## How to link a javascrip file into a HTML file
+## How to link a javascript file into a HTML file

 1. You need to create a `filename.js`
 2. Go to your index.html and add the following command at the bottom of your HTML body.